toksaitov/ips-arch-project/Readme.md

 ./ips_c_unoptimized median test/test_image_small.bmp test/test_image_result_3.bmp
 ```

 8. Try out the profile rule from the `Makefile`.
-It will compile all the programs with the profiling code enabled.
-Then it
+It will compile all the
+   programs with the profiling code enabled.
+Then, it will run them in turnes on
-   will run them in turnes on the test images to compare the differences in timing.
-Note, that you can increase the number of
+   the test images to compare the differences in timing.
+Note, that you can
-   profiling passes in `ips.c` to avoid the problem of cold CPU caches.
+   increase the number of profiling passes in `ips.c` to avoid the problem of
+   having cold CPU caches.

 ```bash
 make profile
 ```

-9. Start working on the x87 and SIMD optimized assembly versions in the `filters.impl.h.c` file.
-You can either use the GCC inline
+9. Start working on the x87 and SIMD optimized assembly versions in the
+   `filters.impl.h.c` file.
+You can either use the GCC inline assembly or create
-   assembly or create a separate `.s` file with exported (`.global`) labels to jump to or call from the C source file.
-Do not forget
+   a separate `.s` file with exported (`.global`) labels to jump to or call from
-   to add your custom `.s` files to the `Makefile` to assemble and link with the final executables.
-For inline assembly you do not
+   the C source file.
+Do not forget to add your custom `.s` files to the
+   `Makefile` to assemble and link with the final executables.
+For inline
-   need to modify the build system.
-Just call `make` to recompile all the versions.
+   assembly you do not need to modify the build system.
+Just call `make` to
+   recompile all the versions.

 ## Deliverables